Sustainability

 Third-party verification

-• Verification scope: 114 sites* belonging to Toyo Tire Corporation and related companies, for total scope 1 energy-derived CO₂ emissions, scope 2 emissions, total water withdrawal, breakdown of water withdrawal, total water discharge, and breakdown of water discharge
+• Verification scope: 114 sites* belonging to Toyo Tire Corporation and related companies, for total scope 1 energy-derived CO2 emissions, total Scope 1 energy-derived CH4 and N2O emissions, total Scope 2 emissions, Scope 3 Category 1, 11 and 12 emissions, total water withdrawal, breakdown of water withdrawal, total water discharge, and breakdown of water discharge

 • Verification criteria: ISO14064-3: 2019, related laws and regulations, and the assurance organization's protocol